It hasn't even been a year since the original Samsung Galaxy Note

 You can get videos on the phone in one of two ways - you can sync from your computer or buy/rent films from Google Play.

-Google Play is getting better and better every day.
-In terms of what it offers, the main blockbusters are there, but it doesn't have the back catalogue of iTunes.
+Play is getting better and better every day.
+In terms of what it

 Still, there's bound to be something there to keep you occupied until you can get to a computer to put your own stuff on.